ping-n/Plantogotchi-Documentation/README.md

 3: This application require an installation of PostgreSQL to run which can download from the following -https://www.postgresql.org/download/

-Run the following commands in the order listed below
+Run the following commands in the order listed below:

 Install rails dependencies
 ```